-Celia C. Peters is a filmmaker and artist who creates exciting stories of authentic characters who embody the complexity of the human experience.
+Celia C. Peters is a filmmaker and artist who creates visceral stories about complex, unforgettable characters.